xpertopensourcegh/harness-core-ui/src/modules/README.md

 # Modules

 A module represents a Harness functional business logic.
-Each belongs to respective team and can be developed independently from others.
+Each belongs to a respective team and can be developed independently.

 - CD: Continuous Deployment
 - CE: Continuous Efficiency